-After you have a list of your debt accounts, then you can start paying with a debt management calculator to understand how much interest you’d pay in the end if you kept up a minimum payment only pace.
-This is great motivation for the next steps (and ended up being a huge wake-up call for me when I had credit card debt).
+After you have a list of your debt accounts, then you can start playing with a debt management calculator to understand how much interest you’d pay in the end if you kept up a minimum payment only pace.
+This is a great motivation for the next steps (and ended up being a huge wake-up call for me when I had credit card debt).

 Determine How Much Extra You Can Apply to Your Debt

-If you have any extra money to apply towards your debt at all, do it.
+If you have any extra money to apply to your debt at all, do it.
 If your budget seems too tight, take another look to be absolutely sure.
 (If you need professional assistance with your budget, The San Diego Financial Literacy Center can help.)

 When you create your budget and it’s either in the negative at the end of the month or it breaks even, then the next step is to see what you can cut or how you can earn extra money (or both).

-I’m on a pretty bare bones budget myself, so it’s not always easy to cut items from it.
+I’m on a pretty bare-bones budget myself, so it’s not always easy to cut items from it.
 However, when I evaluate my budget more closely, I can usually find ways to reduce the frequency of certain items.
-If your budget seems too tight for modifications, see if there are any items that you can use less or that you can reduce the cost of by finding other services at a lesser price.
+If your budget seems too tight for modifications, see if there are any items that you can use less or that you can reduce the cost by finding other services at a lesser price.

 As far as earning extra money goes, this was an important component for me to paying my debt off more quickly.
-If you’re in a position to search for higher paying jobs or to aim for an internal promotion, make that one of your top priorities.
+If you’re in a position to search for higher-paying jobs or to aim for an internal promotion, make that one of your top priorities.
 If you’re already at the ceiling for what you can earn at your day job right now, look into what you can do to earn extra money outside of work.
 Maybe it’s taking on some part-time work like retail or serving or maybe there’s something you can do from home (such as working as a virtual assistant or doing data entry).